krishkhare049/Task-Manager-MERN/README.md

-Checkout MERN stack Todo app at https://todoapp-mern.vercel.app/

-# Task Manager using MERN Stack
+# Task Manager using MERN Stack and Typescript

 This project is built by using-

 # Frontend-
-React
+React with Typescript
 axios
 swal2
 js-cookie